stone-payments/stoneco-guidelines/codeOfConduct/README.md

 ## Enforcement

-Should you come to suffer or witness any instance of abusive, harassing or otherwise unacceptable behavior, contact [\*\*\*](mailto:HELPME@stone.com.br).
+Should you come to suffer or witness any instance of abusive, harassing or otherwise unacceptable behavior, contact [Canal Confidencial](https://canalconfidencial.com.br/orelhaostone/).
 All complaints will be thoroughly investigated and in case they are confirmed true, all personnel responsible will be accordingly punished – unacceptable behavior will not be tolerated.
 Rest assured that he confidentiality of the issue reporter will always be guaranteed.

 ## Scope